 How to Prioritize Bugs for Efficient Issue Resolution

-Bugs are unavoidable in software development, whether you’re writing code or managing a product.
-They can range from small annoyances to critical crashes, and knowing which bugs to address first can make all the difference in saving time and resources. ⏳
+You can assemble a team of the world’s best coders and programmers, but no software development project is complete without bugs!
+They can range from small annoyances to critical crashes, and knowing which bugs to address first can make all the difference in saving time, resources, and customer sentiment! ⏳

-However, without a proper bug prioritization strategy, it’s easy to get overwhelmed by a long list of issues, leading to wasted time and frustration.
+However, without a proper bug prioritization strategy, it’s easy to get overwhelmed by a long list of issues.

 In this post, we’ll cover how to prioritize bugs effectively to keep your project on track and minimize delays.
 Let’s start!